THOMASELOVE/431-classes-2023/projA/projectA_proposal.md

 G021 | Mostafa Abouzaid | revision expected by Wednesday 2023-10-04 at noon
 G111 | Dario Cabal | revision expected by Wednesday 2023-10-04 at noon
 G321 | Gayan (Sam) Samuditha | revision expected by Wednesday 2023-10-04 at noon
-G511 | Kareena Shah | revision expected by Tuesday 2023-10-03 at 8 PM

 ## Proposals Not Yet Reviewed / Not Yet Submitted to Canvas